Pragatheeswari/epic1/README.md

 1. Using generator to generate fake images by giving input as a random noise vectors for a Batch-size(16).
 1. Train the discriminator with both real(1) and fake(0) images to classify.
 This will allow the discriminator's weights to be updated.
 1. Train the combined model only using the fake images.Note when combined model is trained only generator's model parameter is updated.

+## Results

+Training takes 20-25 minutes for 15000 Epochs to complete.
+Below represents the generated fake images, which is printed for every 1000 epochs.